nandinijirobe/nandinijirobe/README.md

 - 🎓 I'm a 3rd-year Undergraduate Computer Science student at the [University of Illinois Chicago](https://cs.uic.edu/)
 - 🔍 I have research experience in Natural Language Processing and Computer Vision
 - ✏️ Currently learning about Artificial Intelligence and Machine Learning
-- 🤖 Interested in Robotics Software Engineering
+- 🤖 Interested in Robotics Software Engineering and Machine Learning Engineering